In the Rehabilitation, Reintegration & Recovery space

 Some drugs which are commonly used don’t allow the user to stay asleep or fall asleep.
 It is usually best to get the doctor involved so that a better alternative can be looked at.

 The same genes are tied to the processes that regulate the sleep-wake cycle in the body and whether one feels awake and alert.
 These genes can affect things such as neurotransmitters and hormones associated with the body’s circadian rhythm.
 Affected neurotransmitters are GABA, adenosine, hypocretin/orexin and serotonin.
+Genetics are considered one of the primary sleep disorder causes in some individuals.

 A sleep diary might be helpful to maintain as well.
 In certain cases, they might suggest visiting a sleep clinic as well.